josephg/Chipmunk-js/README.md

 momentForPoly(mass, verts, offset);
     ```

-- Some trivial getters and setters have been removed.
+- Lots of trivial getters and setters have been removed.
 Access the property directly.

 ## On a website